Section 3.0 – Training Courses and Development

 Standards (6)-(7): December 31, 2022

-Revised: January 26, 2024, April 25, 2024, and June 13, 2024
+Revised: January 26, 2024,

-Provincially‐Approved Equivalent: Training that has been acknowledged by the Director of Police Services as adequate to meet the BC requirements pertaining to a provincially‐approved training course.
+Provincially‐Approved Equivalent: Training that has been acknowledged by the Director of Police Services as adequate to meet the BC requirements pertaining to a Provincially‐Approved Training course.

 Provincially‐Approved Training: Training that has been acknowledged by the Director of Police Services as adequate to meet BC requirements pertaining to training on a specific topic or set of topics.

-The Chief Constable, Chief Officer, Commissioner, or Chief Civilian Director of the Independent Investigations Office (“IIO”) must ensure that:
+The Chief Constable, Chief Officer, Commissioner, or Chief Civilian Director of the Independent Investigations Office (IIO) must ensure that:

-(1) All Police Officers or IIO investigators:
+(1) All Officers or IIO investigators:

-(a) have completed a training course, developed and delivered in collaboration with representatives from, as applicable, the local First Nation(s) and/or Indigenous organizations, which includes at minimum, the history and legacies of police relations with Indigenous peoples in the community; or
+(a) Have completed a training course, developed and delivered in collaboration with representatives from, as applicable, the local First Nation(s) and/or Indigenous organizations, which includes at minimum, the history and legacies of police relations with Indigenous peoples in the community; or

-(b) have completed a Provincially‐Approved Training on the history and current status of Indigenous peoples, including the history and legacies of police relations with Indigenous peoples in British Columbia.
+(b) Have completed a Provincially‐Approved Training on the history and current status of Indigenous peoples, including the history and legacies of police relations with Indigenous peoples in British Columbia.

 (2) For the purpose of Standard (1)(b), Provincially-Approved Training includes at least one of the following:

-(a) the Provincial Health Services Authority (San’yas) Indigenous Cultural Safety Training justice module;
+(a) The Provincial Health Services Authority (San’yas) "Indigenous Cultural Safety" Training justice module;

-(b) the Indigenous Awareness 101: Promoting Culturally Safe Practices;
+(b) The "Indigenous Awareness 101: Promoting Culturally Safe Practices";

-(c) the Understanding Indigenous Culture for Better Professional Practices: Policing Sector; and
+(c) The "Understanding Indigenous Culture for Better Professional Practices: Policing Sector"; and

-(d) [note: other training courses may be added as/when provincial approval is granted]
+(d) [Note: other training courses may be added as/when provincial approval is granted]

 The Chief Constable, Chief Officer, Commissioner, or Chief Civilian Director of the IIO must ensure that:

-(4) All Front-Line Police Officers, Front‐Line Supervisors, or IIO investigators have completed Trauma-Informed Practice Foundations Curriculum for Justice, Public Safety, and Anti-Violence Community Sectors in British Columbia online training or a Provincially-Approved Equivalent training course.
+(4) All Front-Line Officers, Front‐Line Supervisors, or IIO investigators have completed "Trauma-Informed Practice Foundations Curriculum for Justice, Public Safety, and Anti-Violence Community Sectors in British Columbia" online training or a Provincially-Approved Equivalent training course.

-(5) In addition to Standard (4) above, IIO investigators, Front-Line Police Officers, and Front‐Line Supervisors who are part of a specialized unit or team responsible for investigations involving vulnerable witnesses or victims (e.g. intimate partner violence, sexual assault, human trafficking, or other such investigations), must update their skills and knowledge about trauma-informed practice every 3 years, at a minimum.
+(5) In addition to Standard (4) above, IIO investigators, Front-Line Officers, and Front‐Line Supervisors who are part of a specialized unit or team responsible for investigations involving vulnerable witnesses or victims (e.g. intimate partner violence, sexual assault, human trafficking, or other such investigations), must update their skills and knowledge about trauma-informed practice every three years, at a minimum.

 The Chief Constable, Chief Officer, or Commissioner must ensure that:

-(6) All Front-Line Police Officers and Front-Line Supervisors have completed Evidence-based, Risk-focused Intimate Partner Violence Investigations.
+(6) All Front-Line Officers and Front-Line Supervisors have completed "Evidence-based, Risk-focused Intimate Partner Violence Investigations".

-(7) Every Front-Line Police Officers and Front-Line Supervisors who have completed the Evidence-based, Risk-focused Intimate Partner Violence Investigations training course in (6) above must refresh their skills by successfully completing the training course once every five years.
+(7) Every Front-Line Officer and Front-Line Supervisor who have completed the "Evidence-based, Risk-focused Intimate Partner Violence Investigations" training course in Standard (6) above must refresh their skills by successfully completing the training course once every five years.

 The Chief Constable, Chief Officer, Commissioner, or Chief Civilian Director of the IIO must ensure that: